MiaoDX/MiaoDX.github.io/synthesis/have_a_glance_at_unrealcv.md

 1. Download the extended version of [RealisticRendering](http://unrealcv.org/reference/model_zoo.html#realistic_rendering) for your platform
 2. Unzip and run the binary.
-3. Use mouse to look around and use keys `wasd` to navigate, use qe to level the camera up and down, use `←↑→↓` to control the rotation of the camera.(Seem that `←→` do the `yaw` rotation well but `↑↓` is somewhat wired -- not `pitch` nor `roll`, but it's OK)
+3. Use the mouse to look around and use keys `wasd` to navigate, use `qe` to level the camera up and down, use `←↑→↓` to control the rotation of the camera.
+(Seem that `←→` do the `yaw` rotation well but `↑↓` is somewhat wired -- not `pitch` nor `roll`, but it's OK)
-4. Type **`** (the key on top of tab) to release the mouse and thus enter command line environment, type it twice to show enlarged command graphical interface.
+4. Type **`** (the key on top of the tab) to release the mouse and thus enter command line environment, type it twice to show enlarged command graphical interface.
 5. Type `vget /camera/0/lit` and navigate to the folder `RealisticRendering\Binaries\Win64`, we can see the `00000001.png` we just captured.
 You should get something like figure @fig:first_capture
 6. Type `vget /unrealcv/help` will get something like our first figure.
 7. TRY COMMANDS LISTED IN HELP